 Source: National Center for Education Statistics

 Master’s degrees are available in a diverse range of fields and areas of practice, similar to bachelor’s degrees.
-Below are some of the most common master’s degree types, along with courses required for completion and entry-level jobs.
+Below are some of the most common types of master’s degree programs along with courses required for completion and entry-level jobs.

 Average time to complete: 1 to 2 years

-An MBA is one of the most popular types of master’s degrees today.
+An MBA is a type of master’s degree program that is very popular.
 Through these programs, students hone their skills in business, management, and finance.
 Many of these programs also focus on developing students’ leadership skills.
 Courses typically offered during the course of study include marketing, accounting, business law, and relationship management (Kagan, 2021).
 Some schools also offer specialized MBA programs in healthcare management, entrepreneurship, and other fields.

 Studies have revealed the popularity of an MBA among professionals in a diverse range of fields, including medicine and hospital administration.
 Lee et al. explored the topic in their article, “The Utility of a Master of Business Administration Degree in Plastic Surgery: Determining Motivations and Outcomes of a Formal Business Education Among Plastic Surgeons,” published in Plastic and Reconstructive Surgery – Global Open in 2018.